11 Things People Can Do with Your IP Address

 Your IP address is only useful to certain parties.
 Your ISP and the websites you visit can use it to track your browsing activity and restrict your access to certain services.
 However, there’s much less a single individual can do with your IP address.

-In most circumstances, an IP address alone is not enough to carry out a cyberattack.
+As they are primarily used as an identifier, your IP address itself cannot be hacked.
+In fact, in most circumstances, an IP address alone is not enough to carry out a cyberattack.
 However, it can be combined with other tactics to discover sensitive personal information, including your name and address.

 Here’s a list of the most important things someone can do with your IP address: